 Alpha Lipoic Acid is a fatty acid containing powerful anti-oxidizing properties (similar to vitamin C) and has been used to treat cancer, chronic liver disease, and neuropathy.

-Best used in conjunction with high dose vitamin C therapy, both work to reduce of oxidative stress, stimulate pro-oxidant decay of cancer cells, and disrupt of the DNA reproduction of cancer cells to prevent their spread.
-In recent studies, ALA was demonstrated to contain a mechanism for inducing apoptosis (cell death) in lung cancer cells through activating capsases enzymes known to cause apoptosis.
+Best used in conjunction with high dose vitamin C therapy, both may work to reduce oxidative stress, stimulate pro-oxidant decay of cancer cells, and disrupt the DNA reproduction of cancer cells to prevent their spread.
+In recent studies, ALA was demonstrated to contain a mechanism for inducing apoptosis (cell death) in lung cancer cells through activating caspases enzymes known to cause apoptosis.
 Additionally, ALA is a cofactor of pyruvate dehydrogenase, an enzyme that converts pyruvate to acetyl-CoA which plays a role in preventing the formation of lactate.
-Because cancer cells rely on their production of lactate to expand, ALA is able to mitigate the growth rate of those cancerous cells.
+Because cancer cells rely on their production of lactate to expand, ALA may be expected to mitigate the growth rate of those cancerous cells.